CognexKorea/CognexKorea.github.io/_posts/2018-10-16-ChannelImageComposition.markdown

 categories: Image-Manipulator
 ---

-# How to Compose Channel Images using Python-OpenCV

 Sometimes we need to set up various lightings to see defects better (Certain defects like scratch, dent, etc. are a sort of directional).

 For instance, each image acquired from four different light directions can be fed into four channles of an image with which ViDi can analyze.